This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 If you were reading this, that means, first, you smoke weed, second, you contemplating the idea of switching from the traditional "unhealthy" smoking methods to vaping.
-You may want to add a vaporizer or two into your everyday smoking sessions, maybe you heard about the potential health benefits over smoking, tried a friend's vaporizer and liked the taste, looking for discretion to smoke in public (or at home without your roommate or family realizing you smoke weed), or simply discovering a new way to get high.
+You may want to add a vaporizer for weed, or two, into your everyday smoking sessions, maybe you heard about the potential health benefits over smoking, tried a friend's vaporizer and liked the taste, looking for discretion to smoke in public (or at home without your roommate or family realizing you smoke weed), or simply discovering a new way to get high.
 There is no one good reason to switch, and whatever the reason is, you’re not alone as many marijuana consumers are turning to vaporizers for their high.

 Saving Note: Use discount code 'keepitclassy' to get 10% off your next purchase.
 Order here.

 Well, undoubtedly less harmful that smoking.
 So far studies showed no sign of harmfulness to inhale vapor on the long run.
 Many other factors, however, should also be considered to answer this question such as:

 Even large amount of Oxygen may cause cell oxidization and kill you, so inhaling anything abnormal can be harmful, however, undoubtedly, on the long run, using a vaporizer is less harmful that smoking, but we don’t know yet if it’s completely “healthy” way to consume cannabis.

 In Germany, vaping marijuana and edibles are both considered safe options.
 Actually, believe it or not, the medicinal version of The Mighty vaporizer by Storz & Bickle considered as a medicine product and is even covered by national health insurance.
 The psychological risk (addiction, anxiety etc.) of vaping, however, is similar to smoking.